 Apple claims its software optimisations will get you 12 and 13 hours of battery life respectively, but that number will vary hugely depending on the apps and features you use, and may decline soon after purchasing your new phone.

 As a result, many of our phones start to fade too early in the day, and it’s rarely convenient to recharge while you’re on the move – even with the addition of wireless charging.

-You can buy yourself a power bank (portable battery charger), but usually that means carrying around an extra cable, too – and taking up valuable bag or pocket space.
+You can buy yourself a portable power bank, but usually that means carrying around an extra cable, too – and taking up valuable bag or pocket space.